RADx/radx-metadata-spec-docs/docs/radx-rad-mapping.md

 ## method_of_data_analysis

 There is no direct equivalent of this field in the RADx Metadata Specification.
 However, this item may be inserted in the [Auxiliary Metadata](specification.md#auxiliary-metadata) element.
+Alternatively, it is possible that information from this field could be encoded a [Data File Creation Processes](specification.md#data-file-creation-processes) element.

 ## number_of_datafiles_in_this_package